-People are living longer today, which gives many Texans more time to enjoy their retirement years.
-Nonetheless, aging also brings difficult challenges, such as declining health and planning for long-term care.
+Nowadays, people are living longer, which gives many Texans more time to enjoy their retirement years.
+However, aging also brings difficult challenges, such as declining health and the necessity of planning for long-term care.
 Because the costs of elder care can be exorbitant, particularly at a skilled nursing facility, it is critically important to plan for your care in a way that will preserve your legacy.
-Ultimately, it takes a compassionate long-term care planning attorney to protect your well being, your assets, and your loved ones.
+Ultimately, it takes a compassionate long-term care planning attorney to protect your well-being, your assets, and your loved ones.

 With offices in the greater Houston area, Hegwood Law Group develops innovative long-term care solutions with an emphasis on quality of life.
 Our attorneys understand your concerns.
 Will I be able to stay in my home?
 How will I pay for care at a skilled nursing facility?
 Does Medicare cover long-term care services?
 We can help to address those concerns by offering trusted advice and guidance.
 When you consult our attorneys, you will have peace of mind knowing that your future financial and medical needs will be met.